Dr. Kate L. Gifford PhD, BAppSc (Optom)

 Gifford KL, Richdale K, Kang P, Aller TA, Lam CS, Liu YM, et al. IMI – Clinical Management Guidelines Report.
 Invest Ophthalmol Vis Sci.
 2019;60(3):M184-M203. doi:10.1167/iovs.18-25977.

-Thank you to Dr Maria Markoulli for her professional assistance in this summary.
-The publication cost of the clinical summary was supported by donations from the Brien Holden Vision Institute, Carl Zeiss Vision, Coopervision, Essilor, Alcon, and Vision Impact Institute.
+This IMI White Paper was summarised by Dr Monica Jong, with thanks to Dr Maria Markoulli for her professional assistance in this summary.
+A full list of the IMI taskforce members and the complete IMI white papers can be found at https://myopiainstitute.org/.
+The publication cost of the clinical summary was supported by donations from BHVI, Zeiss, Coopervision, EssilorLuxottica, Alcon, and Vision Impact Institute.

 Brien Holden Vision Institute Ltd